Green Weenie

-The Green Weenie was a sports gimmick in Pittsburgh, Pennsylvania, co-created by Bob Prince (1916–1985), the broadcaster for the Pittsburgh Pirates Major League Baseball team, and Pirate trainer Danny Whelan.
-It was most popular during the 1966 season.
-The Green Weenie was manufactured by Tri-State Plastics, a Pittsburgh plastic thermoforming company between 1967 and 1974 and during the 1989 season.
+The Green Weenie was a sports gimmick in Pittsburgh, Pennsylvania, co-created by Bob Prince (1916–1985), the broadcaster for the Pittsburgh Pirates Major League Baseball team, and team trainer Danny Whelan in the 1966 season.
+It was manufactured by Tri-State Plastics, a Pittsburgh plastic thermoforming company between 1967 and 1974 and during the 1989 season.

 The Green Weenie was a green plastic rattle in the shape of a hot dog, which, when waved at opposing players, purportedly put a jinx on them.
 Conversely, when waved at Pirate players it allegedly bestowed good luck.
 In September, the H.J.
 Heinz Co. offered a 3 ft inflatable version for one dollar.

 The superstition began during a 1966 game against the Houston Astros, when Whelan shouted from the dugout at Astros' pitcher Dave Giusti, "You're gonna walk him!" while waving a green rubber hot dog in the direction of the pitcher's mound.
-Giusti did walk the batter, and the Astros lost the game.
-During the next game's broadcast, Prince quizzed Whelan about the frankfurter incident, and the gimmick was born.
+Giusti did walk the batter, and the Pirates won the game.
+During the next game's broadcast, Prince quizzed Whelan about the frankfurter incident, and the idea was born.
 Within weeks, Green Weenies were being sold to fans at Forbes Field.